-See also, Silent Protagonists Who Talk in Sequels.
+See also: Silent Protagonists Who Talk in Sequels.

-A common quality of game scripts that involve secretive protagonists is that surrounding NPCs are often written as to never assume that the player has reacted in a given way.
-When Alyx of Half-Life 2: Episode 1 coins the term "Zombine", her character does not assume that Gordon laughed (or did not laugh), instead reacting to herself as having made a bad joke, regardless of whether or not the player (as Gordon) thought the joke was funny.
+Games with secretive protagonists sometimes force writers not to assume a player's reaction and instead have NPCs react to themselves.
+For example, when Alyx of Half-Life 2: Episode 1 coins the term "Zombine," her character does not assume that Gordon laughed or did not laugh, instead she reacts to her own bad joke, regardless of whether or not the player (as Gordon) thought it was funny.

 Reactive silent protagonists are protagonists whose actions are assumed by the game's scripting, but do not have written lines or dialog options.
 Other characters in the world react to player as if they have spoken but the words are never shown or heard.

 Link from The Legend of Zelda series is considered a "reactive" silent protagonist.
 In Ocarina of Time, Princess Zelda asks Link what his name is, and while no dialogue circle appears indicating that Link has spoken, Zelda replies "Link???
 That seems familiar," implying that he has said something.

 The "Commander" personality addressed in the FMV cutscenes of the Command & Conquer series can be considered a reactive silent protagonist because the character is directly addressed by the onscreen NPCs.
 Their reactions are assumed automatically to agree with, or submit to, the demands and motivations of the NPCs.

 A reactive silent protagonist is essentially a prescripted character whose lines of dialog have been removed.